NavdPlay/NavdPlay/README.md

 ### Hello, my name is Atilla or NavdPlay for online name 👋
-#### Normal junior highschool student who likes to do internal JS and CSS

 ---
 - 🌱 Currently learning JavaScript dan jQuery
 - 👀 Wants to be a front-end developer